-Thank you to all our Sammamish Valley Grange members, families, friends, and the community who attended our Programs and Events in 2024.
-Here’s what’s coming up in 2025:
+Thank you to our Sammamish Valley Grange members, families, friends, and the community who participate in our Programs and Events.
+Here’s what’s coming up:

 - Tuesday, March 4th, 6 p.m.; “All About Seeds” Program for Farming & Gardening; info below.
 Kick off the Sammamish Valley 9th Annual Seed Swap (21 Acres).